 Ready to Buy?
 The City of Holyoke Has Home Ownership Opportunities

 OCD has provided funds for the construction of two owner-occupied duplexes available to income eligible home buyers.
-One duplex is being constructed by Viva Development on Hampden Street and the second duplex is being constructed by Olde Holyoke Development Corp. on Chestnut Street.
-Check back soon for contact information for the purchase of one of these two new homes or call OCD at 322-5610 for more information.
+One duplex is being constructed by Viva Development on Hampden Street and the second duplex has been constructed by Olde Holyoke Development Corp. on Chestnut Street.

 Equal Housing Opportunity